muxinc/snitch-world/README.md

 # Secrets
 Environment variables that are suffixed with `_ENCRYPTED` are encrypted using a common Key and IV.
-You can use an online tool to encrypt the values for these environment variables (in the `.env.production` file) using these common keys
+You can use an online tool to encrypt the values for these environment variables (in the `.env.production` file) using these common keys.

+To encrypt values use any utility that is capable of AES encryption and that allows you to set details defined on [Vercel](https://vercel.com/support/articles/how-do-i-workaround-vercel-s-4-kb-environment-variables-limit#step-2:-create-the-encrypted-content).

 # Setting up Vercel